curtains

 Alongside some practical considerations, this normally depends on the look and functionality you're aiming for.
 Curved tracks are ideal for creating a continuous curtain across a narrower window alongside a wider one as there is a total width limit for curved track curtains.
 It's also important to note that our curved track system will only work for internal 90 degree corners, not external ones.
 Butting tracks together is better when you want each curtain to operate independently across two longer wall spaces.
 It's also the only option if you're installing on an external corner.

-Can I have an asymmetrical stack?
+Can I order an asymmetrical curtain?

 Measuring the width